csh970605/csh970605.github.io/_posts/2024-01-12-Mobile_ALOHA.md

 They encountered two main factors that hinder the wide adoption of imitation learning for bimanual mobile manipulation while they made Mobile ALOHA.<br>

 1. Lack accessible, plug-and-play hardware for whole body teleoperation:<br>
-    - They used additional hardware and calibration to enable teleoperation on the robot platform like:
+    - They used additional hardware and calibration to enable teleoperation on the robot platform like:<br>

     <center>
     <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/b8297056-2532-4beb-9f6f-c4e89752898b", width=500, height=500><br><br>